HTTP-RPC/Kilo/README.md

 Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
 Command-line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ## Result Class
 `Result` is an abstract base class for typed results.
 Using this class, applications can easily map untyped object data returned by a service method to typed values.
-It provides the following public methods that can be used to populate Java Bean property values from dictionary entries:
+It provides the following public methods that can be used to populate Java Bean property values from map entries:

     public void set(String name, Object value) { ... }
     public void setAll(Map<String, Object> values) { ... }